astral-sh/uv/docs/guides/scripts.md

 # Running scripts

+A Python script is a file intended for standalone execution, e.g., with `python <script>.py`.
+Using uv to execute scripts will ensure that script dependencies are properly managed inside and outside of projects.

 ## Running a script without dependencies

 If a script has no dependencies, it can be executed with `uv run`: